Tanner Novlan: Career

 Novlan made his feature film acting debut in the 2009 direct-to-video horror film Maneater and his television acting debut in the eighth episode of Season 6 of Bones.
 In 2013, he was selected to take part in the ABC Discovers: Los Angeles Talent Showcase and in 2016 starred in the independent feature film Flatbush Luck, which earned him award nominations for Best Actor at that year's FilmOut San Diego and the Hoboken International Film Festival.
 In addition, he went on to appear in guest roles on many TV shows, most notably Parenthood, Letterkenny and Modern Family.

-In 2019, Novlan ascended to prominence by assuming the role of the "Struggling Actor" in a televised advertisement produced by Liberty Mutual.
-This particular commercial garnered such widespread acclaim and viewership that it remained in regular circulation until the year 2022.
+In 2019, Novlan ascended to prominence by assuming the role of the "Struggling Actor" in a humorous televised advertisement produced by Liberty Mutual.
+The actor notably mispronounces "Liberty Mutual" as "Liberty Biberty" in the commercial.
+This particular commercial garnered such widespread amusement and viewership that it remained in regular circulation until the year 2022.
 In September 2023, a new commercial for the aforementioned insurance company featuring Novlan was unveiled.
+In January 2026, Novlan was featured in another Liberty Mutual commercial in the "Truth Tellers" ad series, and again in July 2026, when a yellow fuzzy puppet character with a Statue of Liberty crown named Liberty Biberty was introduced as a new mascot for the company.
 In March 2020, he was cast in the recurring role of Gregory Manes in The CW's Roswell, New Mexico, first appearing near the end of its second season.
 He reprised his role for the series' third season in 2021.

 Entertainment Weekly exclusively reported that Novlan would star in a Hallmark Channel television film Christmas Class Reunion, opposite Aimee Teegarden.
 The film premiered on 10 December 2022.
 In September 2024, Novlan was cast in his second Hallmark film, Debbie Macomber's Joyful Mrs. Miracle, scheduled to air on November 28, 2024.
 Novlan portrayed Austin, the manor's caretaker and Charlotte's (Pascal Lamothe-Kipnes) first love, in a story about three adult siblings returning to their childhood home to fulfill their late grandmother's wishes.
+In September 2026, Novlan was cast opposite Kristin Cavallari in The Roku Channel's Cowboy Hearts.

+The film is expected to premiere early 2027.

 As for his modeling career, Novlan was managed by the modeling agency Vision (styled as VISION) and modeled in print campaigns for the brands Guess and Tommy Hilfiger.